lrq3000/csg_dicoms_anonymizer/README.rst

 With that in mind, the following should be done to make this application a proper software:

 * Make demographics file optional.
 It is already not really necessary in the code to anonymize dicoms, an empty csv with just the 'name' column should be enough.
 But it would be better if it was really optional and handled correctly.
+* Make dicoms optional (enter an empty dicoms folder), so that a demographics file will still be anonymized.
+* Allow to reuse an anonymized table (find similar names and assign the same hash).
 * Refactor code: put functions above the code, delete the # [] useless comments coming from Jupyter export, move to functions some code snippets.
 * Use requirements instead of integrating submodules in csg_fileutil_libs.
 * Unit test with randomly generated dicoms.